danfuzz/samizdat/doc/samizdat-0.md

 A `maplet` is a sequence of zero or more mappings (a/k/a bindings) from arbitrary keys to arbitrary values.
-Keys and values are both allowed to be any kind of other value.
+Keys and values are both allowed to be any type of value.
 Notably, keys are *not* restricted to only being strings (or string-like things).

 Non-empty maplets are written as an initial `@[`, followed by one or more mappings, followed by a final `]`.
 Mappings are written as